Southern Section diary

 Llanwrst Mix n’ Match - Week Commencing 14 September 2019

 Welcome to the BMW Club Southern Section Mix n’ Match Holiday.
-We are organising a week’s holiday in Llanwrst, a pretty village on the banks of the River Conwy, and gateway to The Snowdonia National Park, centred around the week commencing 14 September 2019.
+(For personal security the details of the Mix n Match are password protected.
+Please email Bob for the password) We are organising a week’s holiday in Llanwrst, a pretty village on the banks of the River Conwy, and gateway to The Snowdonia National Park, centred around the week commencing 14 September 2019.
 There are all types of accommodation from camping and motorhome pitches, and static caravans, through to more opulent hotels.
 But what you choose to do is up to you.
 You can stay for the week or just a few days, take part in planned ride-outs, or make your own way, or do nothing at all in the company of other members.

 We are putting this idea out early so that everyone has first choice of the accommodation available but once we’re together, there will be a daily gathering at a location in the centre of Llanwrst itself.
 When we start getting an idea of numbers, we will look at arranging a meeting place such as, Café Contessa, just a 10 minute walk, or short ride from each location, offering breakfast for those who want it, before heading out for the day.